sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/sso/sso-auth0-tib.md

 3. You will now see the Auth0 login form in a browser tab.
 {{< img src="/img/sso-auth0/auth0-login.png" alt="Auth0 login form" width="400px" height="400" >}}
 4. Enter the email address and password of your Auth0 user.
-5. You may be asked to authorise your Auth0 application.
+5. You may be asked to authorize your Auth0 application.
 {{< img src="/img/sso-auth0/auth0-accept.png" alt="Accept Auth0 application" width="400px" height="400" >}}
 6. Click **Accept**.
 7. You will now be taken to the Tyk Dashboard.